zwazoe/object-match-maker/README.md

 ### Understanding the result

-The result, object c, should contain
+- The result, object c, should contain
-,ab from object b.
+- ab from object b.
-,aa from object a
+- aa from object a
-,ac from object a
+- ac from object a
 This is because object a is the new object and you may:
-Not want to override ab from object b.
+- Not want to override ab from object b.
-Object b may have additional information that object cannot pocess yet.
+- Object b may have additional information that object cannot pocess yet.
-Such as created_at.
+- Such as created_at.
-Or current_status.
+- Or current_status.
-Or view_count
+- Or view_count
-Etc.
+- Etc.

 However, overriding object b should be your choice.
 Not mine.
 Therefore, I have implemented ways to override values from an object.